museum4punkt0/VR-Spiel_Auf-dem-weiten-Meer/README.md

+# Ena wasawasa levu.
+Auf dem weiten Meer
-# Ena Wasawasa Levu: On the open sea
+(en: Ena wasawasa levu.
+On the Open Sea)

 A VR project of the Staatliche Museen zu Berlin - Preußischer Kulturbesitz in the context of museum4punkt0 for the Ethnological Museum of Berlin in the Humboldt Forum.